grandma-collaboration/icare/docs/dev_guide/index.md

 ## System Architecture

-Icare works in a similar way to [Fritz Marshal](), but with some noticeable differences.
+ICARE works in a similar way to [Fritz Marshal](https://fritz.science), but with some noticeable differences.
 Let's detail the system's architecture:

 ``` mermaid
 graph LR